-I am ready to move on to the next activity (if you incur only few errors in the first three skills practice) You may proceed to the next activity
+I Need more practice (if most of your answers are incorrect) I am ready to move on to the next activity (if you incur only few errors in the first three skills practice) Go back to the videos you have viewed to review the input and examples.
+Then answer again the three skills practices.
+You may proceed to the next activity